herberthenrique/herberthenrique.github.io/_data/blog/go-reasons.md

 We work with the concept of squads and tribes as per [The Spotify Tribe Engineering Model](https://medium.com/scaled-agile-framework/exploring-key-elements-of-spotifys-agile-scaling-model-471d2a23d7ea) and my squad was inside a tribe that has many programming languages.
 We wanted to have a common language that all our squads could use, this means that any engineer can switch the squad she's working and start to deliver value super fast.
 I know, this is a little bit against being a multilanguage company, but in our tribe we do see that as the main benefit of using Go as our main language.

 This is really good for the company, but also for developers who want to change the current context a little or maybe live in another country.
+Our tribe has squads in two locations, Berlin and São Paulo.
+If someone wants to move and continue working in the tribe, they won’t have technological issues
 We had some of these experiences of a software engineer who had [a life between two continents](https://medium.com/inside-sumup/life-as-a-sumup-software-engineer-across-2-continents-c64e626eeee7).

 # 6 - No Silver Bullet